-- They no longer meets the eligibility requirements of the Exchange - The required premium contribution toward the cost of dependents' coverage is not made - Your coverage ends for any of the reasons listed above
+- They no longer meet the eligibility requirements of the Exchange - You stop making premium contribution toward the cost of dependent coverage - Your coverage ends for any of the reasons listed above

 Notice of coverage ending

 • The Exchange will send you notice if your coverage is ending.
 This notice will tell you the date that coverage ends.
 Coverage will end immediately on the next premium contribution due date following the date on which you no longer meet the eligibility requirements.